Pacific Bowel Screening

 • The national bowel screening participation target is 60%).

-• In 2023, we are expecting this programme to extend to Pacific peoples (and Māori) aged 50-74 years (8,000 Pacific peoples), because our Pacific are presenting at younger ages.
+• In 2023, we expect this programme to extend to Pacific peoples (and Māori) aged 50-74 (8,000 Pacific peoples) because our Pacific are presenting at younger ages.

-• Pacific peoples did not usually experience bowel cancer some 30-40 years ago, but now our cases are increasing rapidly (due to risk factors - change in diet, obesity, smoking, alcohol etc).
+• Pacific peoples did not usually experience bowel cancer some 30-40 years ago, but now our cases are increasing rapidly (due to risk factors - changes in diet, obesity, smoking, alcohol etc).

 • Our Pacific Bowel Screening team (Sini Taunaholo, Ausage Faaoso Setu and Elena Tauliani (The Fono) are our health promoters working with our communities to explain the process.

-• The process only requires a small stool sample (pin/dot size), then you put in a small plastic bag and post as per usual, or drop off to labtest.
+• The process only requires a small stool sample (pin/dot size), which you put in a small plastic bag and post as usual or drop off at a lab test.

 • Importantly, bowel cancer if detected early can be removed successfully and stopped from returning.